Distribution & Proportions

 lc_label_*

 Create labeled lists with optional colored bullets.
-While commonly used with donut charts, labels operate independently and work with any visualization.
+While commonly used with doughnut charts, labels operate independently and work with any visualization.

 Element Setup